R3Conclave/conclave-samples/tribuo-tutorials/README.md

      * The enclave returns the unique id of the tutorial to use when
      * executing the remote procedure calls.
      */
-    private val id: Int = client.sendAndReceive(ClassificationInitializeImpl(irisDataPath, 0.7, 1L))
+    private val id: Int = client.sendAndReceive(InitializeClassification(irisDataPath, 0.7, 1L))
 ```

 First, the `client` sends the iris dataset file, storing the file path of the
 file as per the enclave's in-memory file system in `irisDataPath`.
 Secondly,
-the `common.ClassificationInitializeImpl` request is sent, which is used to
+the `common.InitializeClassification` request is sent, which is used to
 create an instance of `common.Classification` in the enclave, which will be
 identified by the returned `id`.
 This creates a 1:1 relationship between
 `client` and `enclave` classes, sharing a common interface, where the `client`